mcdemarco/the-new-kitchen-cookbook/quick-bread/branMuffins.md

 ![bran muffins](../images/bran_muffins.png)

 This is a slight alteration of "Raisin Bran Muffins That Work," Recipezaar recipe #73061, that my mother likes.
 I made it non-dairy.
 I've only made the blueberry version once or twice.
-I also made a diced pear version once.

 ## Ingredients